Things Can Only Get Better (D:Ream song): Background and release

-According to Mackenzie, "Things Can Only Get Better" was first released as a 10-minute instrumental EP with a reggae break.
-The subsequent single version originally had a gospel-type a cappella intro, but the record company cut it off.
-Mackenzie objected, saying that it was crucial to the song, so when the song was remixed, it was reinstated in the song.
-In 1994, the remix sold 600,000 copies and spent four weeks at number one on the UK Singles Chart.
+In 1994, the song was remixed, selling 600,000 copies and spending four weeks at number one on the UK Singles Chart.
 The single also reached the top 10 in eight other countries.
 The Labour Party's central use of the song in their successful 1997 campaign led the song to appear on the UK Singles Chart for a third time.